btcpayserver/btcpayserver-doc/FAQ/FAQ-Synchronization.md

 ```
 After FastSync is complete and you have brought back up your instance, refresh your BTCPay domain and wait for remaining blockchain synchronization.
 You can also follow [this video](https://youtu.be/VNMnd-dX9Q8?t=1730).

+If your FastSync returns: `You need to delete your Bitcoin Core wallet` after you load the uxto set, it means you need to delete your internal Bitcoin Core wallet that is not compatible with your newly pruned node.
+WARNING: Do not delete this wallet if you have any funds on it.
+(For example, this may be the case if you use Eclair or FullyNoded to receive funds).
+If you agree to remove the wallet to finish syncing with FastSync, use `docker volume rm generated_bitcoin_wallet_datadir` before you run `btcpay-up.sh`

 ## How do I know that BTCPay synced completely?

 When you do not see a pop-up message in the bottom right corner, which shows the sync progress, that means that your server is fully synced and you can [begin using it](/RegisterAccount.md).